Seiko Matsuda: 2020–present

-The year of 2020 has marked as her 40th debut anniversary.
-Due to the following global pandemic situation caused by COVID-19, the celebration live schedules and released did not go well as it was planned year before.
+2020 marked the fortieth anniversary of Matsuda's debut.
+Due to the global COVID-19 pandemic, initially planned celebrations, releases, and events were modified or cancelled.

-In March 2020, was supposed to be one-day live concert Premium Live on Seiko's birthday and between June and October big anniversary concert tour "Seiko Matsuda Concert Tour 2020 "Singles & Very Best Songs Collection", however both of the events were canceled due to government restrictions.
-In April 2020, Seiko has released digital single Sweet Memories: Amai Kioku, self covering her song from the single released in 1983.
-In June 2020, Seiko has released digital single "Ruriiro no Chikyuu 2020", self covering her song from the album Supreme released in 1986.
-In October 2020, Seiko has launcher online concert 40th Anniversary Seiko Matsuda 2020 "Romantic Studio Live" by U-Next streaming service.
-It marks her first concert to be held through streaming since her debut.
-In September 2020, Matsuda has released her first self-cover album and fifty-third album in general Seiko Matsuda 2020.
+In March 2020, what was supposed to be a one-day live concert "Premium Live" on Seiko's birthday, and between June and October a large anniversary concert tour "Seiko Matsuda Concert Tour 2020 "Singles & Very Best Songs Collection", were canceled due to government restrictions.
+In April, Seiko released the digital single "Sweet Memories: Amai Kioku", self covering her song from the single released in 1983.
+In June, the digital single "Ruriiro no Chikyuu 2020", self covering her song from the album "Supreme" was released.
+In October 2020, Seiko launched her first online concert "40th Anniversary Seiko Matsuda 2020 Romantic Studio Live" through the U-Next streaming service.
+In September, Matsuda released her first self-cover album and fifty-third album in general "Seiko Matsuda 2020".
 The album consist of 4 re-recordings of her songs selected by herself and 6 newly written songs.
 The album debuted at number 3 on the Oricon Weekly Charts.
-In December, Matsuda has been awarded with a Special Achievement Award on the 62nd Japan Record Awards.
+In December, Matsuda was awarded with a Special Achievement Award during the 62nd Japan Record Awards.